avallonking/ForestQC/README.md

 $ python3 $YOUR_PATH/classifier/random_forest_classifier/setOutlier.py [vcf_file1] [vcf_file2] [...]
 ```

+Then go to vcf_stat.py, change DP_THRESHOLD and GQ_THRESHOLD to Outlier_DP and Outlier_GQ given by the previous step, respectively.

 First, we need to calculate ths statistics from vcf file.
 Note the vcf file should have the information of each individual.

 ```sh